Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/364-p-e-cores.md

 We should get the number of all physical cores.

-## CCC004.001 CPU P-cores only one active, CPU E-cores disabled, Hyper-Threading disabled (Ubuntu)
+## CCC004.001 P-cores only one active, E-cores disabled, HT disabled (Ubuntu)

 1. Power on the DUT.
 1. While the DUT is booting, hold the `BIOS_SETUP_KEY` to enter the UEFI Setup